|

 6.3.4.
 CLIENT-CERT

 6.3.4.1.
-BASIC, even with SSL encryption, does not ensure
+BASIC, even with SSL encryption,

-strong client authentication since anyone could have
+does not ensure strong client authentication since anyone

-6.3.4.2. upon accessing a protected resource, the server
+6.3.4.2. upon accessing a protected resource,

-user enter a password before they will send the
+the client user enter a password before they will send the

 certificate), and the server verifies the certificate.
 If